AwsamAgbarya/Courses-Notes/University/Machine Learning/Subjects/Regression Models.md

 We can calculate the likelihood of the observed data being plausible ^CaPYcKlA

-We can define our prior p(w) according to our problem and proceed to calculate the posterior using bayes rule ^PPzzjuCq
+Obviously we are interested in the Posterior of W, which is given the knowledge of X and y, what W helps us achieve the highest prediction We can define our prior p(w) according to our problem and proceed

+to calculate the posterior using bayes rule ^PPzzjuCq

 such that ^MOvv08WF